SpikeInterface/spikeinterface-gui/README.md

 Samuel Garcia, CNRS, Lyon, France

-This work is a port of the old `tridesclous.gui` submodule of top of [spikeinterface](https://github.com/SpikeInterface/spikeinterface).
+This work is a port of the old `tridesclous.gui` submodule on top of [spikeinterface](https://github.com/SpikeInterface/spikeinterface).